WHAT IS AN EARLY CAREER INVESTIGATOR (ECIP)

-An early career investigator is an individual who is an undergraduate student, graduate student, medical student, post-doctoral student, or less than five years out of a doctoral program in a field relevant to psychiatric genetics.
+An early career investigator is an individual who is an undergraduate student, graduate student, medical student, post-doctoral researcher, or less than five years out of a doctoral program in a field relevant to psychiatric genetics.

-*Submissions related to substance abuse are encouraged.
+*Submissions related to substance use disorder are encouraged.

-If you have received a funded travel award within the last four meetings (Years: 2017, 2018, 2019, 2020), you are not eligible to receive a travel award in 2021
+If you have received a funded travel award within the last four meetings (Years: 2018, 2019, 2020, 2021), you are not eligible to receive a travel award in 2022.

 The ECIP Committee will select oral and poster finalists from abstracts submitted by early-career investigators.
 The authors will have an opportunity to compete for one of three Oral Presentation Awards or Poster Presentation Awards.
 A panel of judges will visit the posters or attend the oral presentations of the selected awardees and winners will be announced at the closing remarks.
 Individuals will have the opportunity to elect to be considered for an Oral/Poster Presentation Award during the oral/poster abstract submission process.